 Carers need training in giving emergency medication.
 It is important for the person to have their own written protocol (plan) about when to give it, for the carer to follow.

-Epilepsy Society provides training on emergency medication.
-For more information on our training, email ES.Training@epilepsysociety.org.uk or visit epilepsysociety.org.uk/training-courses-epilepsy
+Epilepsy Society provides training on epilepsy awareness and the procedure for how to administer emergency medication.
+For more information on our training, call 01494 601438, or email es.training@ epilepsysociety.org.uk/ training-courses-epilepsy